risummerit/security-password-generator/README.md

 6. If you would like to run spesific tests, check pytest.ini file for list of markers (filters), for example, you can run tesst only for checking slider running pytest -vs -m password_length_slider
 7. Also, you could run file with tests -- pytest -vs <\path to the file with tests that you would like to run> .
 All tests saved in test-suite folder
-8. Optional - to visually see test results run command -- allure serve allure-results
+8. Optional - after you ran tests, to visually see test results run command -- allure serve allure_reports